 More than 1 million refugees are in Lebanon.
 Many have taken up residence there in communities’ abandoned buildings, sheds, spare rooms, garages, and in tent settlements on vacant land.
 Conditions are often crowded and unsanitary.
 Even so, families struggle to pay rent for these spaces.

-Almost 600,000 refugees have settled in Jordan, mostly with host families or in rented accommodations.
-About 85,000 live in Za’atari, a camp near the northern border with Syria, and 8,400 live in Azraq, a new camp that opened at the end of April.
+More than 600,000 refugees have settled in Jordan, mostly with host families or in rented accommodations.
+About 80,000 live in Za’atari, a camp near the northern border with Syria, and 11,000 live in Azraq, a camp that opened at the end of April.

 What risks do children face?